jkoelndorfer/website/content/resume-content/experience/calix.md

 index: 6
 ---

-* Designed and implemented automated Python test suite running 300+ tests per day on 10+ models of Calix residential network hardware.
+* Designed and implemented automated Python tests running 300+ tests per day on 10+ models of Calix residential network hardware.
-* Reviewed junior developers’ code changes to automated test suite.
+* Unified test codebases by implementing a driver pattern, resulting in accelerated feature development, improved reliability, lowered maintenance cost, and enhanced troubleshooting capabilities.
-* Streamlined automated test suite codebases, reducing time to deploy test changes by more than 50 percent.
+* Architected and implemented ONT image signing process to enable secure updates for residential network hardware in the field.
-* Diagnosed test failures and reported bugs as appropriate.
+* Mentored junior developer in software engineering and testing best practices.